andrewmilson/Time-Tab-NEW/README.md

 Why I Created A New Version Of Time Tab
 ---------------------------------------
 The main reason I created a new version of Time Tab was because I wanted to learn Node.js, Angular and Mongodb.
 From the [original version of Time Tab](https://github.com/andrewmilson/Time-Tab-ORIGINAL) I had learnt so much and I thaught I would get a sense of the new technologies I wanted to learn if I copied what I had done previously.
-I have completly stoped working on this project and don't plan to continue as I have gained what I wanted (to learn Node.js, Angularjs and Mongodb) and moved on.
+I have completly stoped working on this project and don't plan to continue as I have gained what I wanted to learn (Node.js, Angularjs and Mongodb) and have moved on with the knowledge I have gained.

 About
 -----